If you are looking for information about Vector’s Cube battery, please see this FAQ.

 - Vector’s 3 Back Lights will glow green and climb up his Back Button unless you turn him off manually by pressing and holding his Back Button 5 seconds

-- When Vector is fully charged, these lights will stop glowing
+- When Vector is fully charged, these lights will stop glowing and only the round green light will remain

 - Vector will be fully charged after approximately 30 minutes